 Philip Pullman wrote The Golden Compass as the first book in a series called His Dark Materials.
 It was intended to be a reply to C. S. Lewis’ Chronicles of Narnia from an atheist’s perspective.
 Pardon the lack of references for right now, but a couple of the interviews that I read with Pullman at the time seemed to indicate he was more of an agnostic.

-Another thing stated by the reviewers I read was that the books were more harsh on the Catholic church than on the Protestants.
+Another thing stated by the reviewers I read was that the books were harsher on the Catholic church than on the Protestants.
 Well… I can say that isn’t exactly true.
 Philip Pullman apparently knows church history better than they did.
 In the second chapter he speaks about how “Pope John Calvin” moved “the seat of the papacy” to Geneva.
 The book goes on to talk about how this move simply changed one superpower into a bunch of conflicting minipowers.

 While this could be irony that was poked, because the world is supposed to be an alternate to our own, it is strangely similar to how some have described the Protestant Reformation.
 It has been said that the Reformation would have (and has) created thousands of mini-popes.
 I think the comparison was intentional.